Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Stop and terminate an app on mobile device', which is a specific verb-resource pair.
-It distinguishes from siblings like mobile_launch_app (launch) and mobile_uninstall_app (uninstall).
+The description 'Stop and terminate an app on mobile device' uses a specific verb-resource pair (stop/terminate, app) and clearly distinguishes it from sibling tools like mobile_launch_app (launch) and mobile_uninstall_app (remove).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.